-As the HullCoin team of the City of Hull we need a reliable digital architecture for the HullCoin

-We belieue that by deueloping a social digital market place (API prototyping).
-For HullCoin recipients (Hull City Premium members) We will achieue a better reciprocity chain for the circulation of the currency We will know this is true when we see when app downloads and user engagement increases.
+As the HullCoin team of the City of Hull we need a reliable digital architecture for the HullCoin deueloping a social digital market place (API prototyping).
+For HullCoin recipients (Hull City Premium members) We will achieve a better reciprocity chain for the circulation of the currency We will know this is true when we see when app downloads and user engagement increases.